cldwalker/table/README.md

 To use in a library:

     (use '[table.core :only [table]])

-To have tables set to your terminal's width

-    $ export COLUMNS

 table handles rendering combinations of maps, vecs, lists and sets nested in one another.